Russia

 Travel Guide 2 > Europe > Russia > Recipes

-Russian Recipes and Cookbooks
+Russian Recipes

 Russia is well-known for its agriculture, and most traditional Russian dishes stem from this heritage.
 Additionally, Russian cooks have taken influences from the country's historic neighbours such the Ottoman Empire and Persia, and this "Eastern" influence can be seen in many dishes.